 Did you know that one of the world's leading platforms for gamers experienced an impressive 83% increase in viewership in a single year after the pandemic hit?

 Today, gaming is proving to be more than just an entertainment option, as its role has significantly evolved during the pandemic.
 While it was often associated with leisure activities confined to people's bedrooms, gaming is now demonstrating its true value in various aspects of life, including the classroom.
 Amid this boom in usage, ensuring optimal gaming experience is a top priority for gaming companies to maintain a superior brand reputation.

-You wouldn't want your players to be disappointed at any stage of their gaming journey.
-Striking graphics, animations, and rich media might make a game appealing, but poor performance irks the players the most.
+Nobody wants their players to experience disappointment at any point in their gaming journey.
+While impressive graphics, animations, and rich media can make a game attractive, poor performance frustrates players the most.

 What is performance testing, and why do you need it?

 Large-scale gaming applications need to undergo performance testing to be able to deliver expected outcomes to the end users.
 Effective software testing platforms for gaming apps help tune the servers for optimal performance to obtain a realistic assessment of the game's performance.

 Performance testing allows you to obtain crucial information on how the games perform in terms of responsiveness, stability, and refresh rates under specific user interaction patterns or certain workloads, and much more.
 Without efficient performance testing, the app might be exposed to a myriad of bugs, defects, security threats, and other issues with speed and reliability on release.
 Performance testing effectively reduces productivity costs by reducing system crashes, discovering bottlenecks, and ensuring that the software is fast, stable, and can handle multiple users.

 Crucial metrics for testing the performance of game apps